apombo90/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91766276/153950252-a21faea7-8d24-45a9-82e6-da4ebbc8835b.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+*(The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch).*

+- Looking at the total for all manufacturing lots the variance of the suspensioni coils is **62.3** which means that they meet the design specification.
+- However, looking at each lot individually, lots 1 and 2 meet the design specification with **0.98** and **7.47** variance respectively

+- Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

 ### T-Tests on Suspension Coils